Sticktron/AhAhAh/README.md

 ## Ah Ah Ah, You didn't say the magic word!
-A Customizable Unlock Error Alarm inspired by that scene in Jurassic Park.
+A customizable unlock error alarm inspired by that scene in Jurassic Park.
-//Version 8

 ###Features

-* Choose your own video and background image!
+* Play video fullscreen or windowed with a background image
-* Import from Camera Roll or add files via iFunbox/SSH
+* Import videos and images from your Camera Roll or add files manually (using iExplorer, iFunbox, etc.)
-* Fullscreen or windowed video
-* Prevent the Lock button from turning off the alarm
+* Stop the Lock button from turning off the alarm (have to wait until screen shuts off)
 * Supports Touch ID

 ### Device Compatibility

-* iOS 8, 7
+* Supports all devices on iOS 7 or newer
-* built for ARM64

-### Credits
+### Thanks

-* /r/jailbreak/ community - idea
+* /r/jailbreak community for the idea
+* milodarling for the iOS 8 update!
-* Steven Spielberg - video clip
+* Steven Spielberg for Jurassic Park